great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/advanced/how_to_deploy_a_scheduled_checkpoint_with_cron.md

 ### 1. Verify Checkpoint suitability

-First, verify that your Checkpoint is runnable.
-This Python code can retrieve and run a Checkpoint:
+Run the following command to verify that your Checkpoint runs:

 ```python name="tests/integration/docusaurus/reference/glossary/checkpoints.py retrieve_and_run"
 ```